cancerberoSgx/engify/README.md

 #Objectives

  * we base our apis in nodejs - commons-js for file dependencies and use browserify to support this.
- * GLOBAL object supported so we can register global functions for registering as netsuite's scripts.
+ * global object supported so we can register global functions for registering as netsuite's scripts.

 #APIs implemented